 - Look up at the topline… so you can evaluate your horse’s body position and responsiveness to your cues.

-- Always face your horse and move with him…if you are asking for yielding to the left, cross your right leg over your left (and vice versa) to help you move with him.
+- Always face your horse and move with it…if you are asking for yielding to the left, cross your right leg over your left (and vice versa) to help you move together.

-- Watch so his hips don’t swing out away from you… this is a telltale sign that you are cueing him incorrectly.
+- Watch so the hips don’t swing out away from you… this is a telltale sign that you are queuing incorrectly.

 - Relax… it takes some practice to coordinate both you and your horse’s movements in this maneuver.
 Be patient.
 When beginning this lesson only do a few steps of this maneuver at a time, the walk straight ahead for a few steps, stop and reposition the aids for the maneuver, and ask again.
 Build up until you can easily yield from the middle of the paddock back to the fence.
 With practice your horse will yield on command without the need for the fence.
 Praise your horse when he responds to your request.